Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

 There are alreay many exisiting works on adverserial testing against deep learning models.

-Pei et al. 2017 presented a whitebox testing framework for DL system Lei et al. 2018
+DeepTest: Automated Testing of Deep-Neural-Network-driven Autonomous Cars Tian et al. (2018) proposed Deeptest for faileaure detection on DNN-based Autonomous driving system.
+   In this paper, we design, implement, and evaluate DeepTest, a systematic testing tool for automatically detecting erroneous behaviors of DNN-driven vehicles that can potentially lead to fatal crashes.
+@inproceedings{tian2018deeptest,
+  title={Deeptest: Automated testing of deep-neural-network-driven autonomous cars}, author={Tian, Yuchi and Pei, Kexin and Jana, Suman and Ray, Baishakhi}, booktitle={Proceedings of the 40th international conference on software engineering}, pages={303--314}, year={2018}
+}

-DeepXplore: Automated Whitebox Testing of Deep Learning Systems Kexin et al 2017
+DeepXplore: Automated Whitebox Testing of Deep Learning Systems Pei et al 2017

 white box testing